minhthai0810/melo-app-menu/README.md

 # melo-app-menu

-The AppMenu component displays information and actions relating to the current screen, which is an important part of [MELO](https://melo-management.netlify.app).
+The AppMenu component of [MELO](https://melo-management.netlify.app) displays information and actions relating to the current screen.

 ## Demo